 If you need other kinds of help not mentioned on this page, or you are not sure where to go, staff on your course and Personal Academic Coaches can often direct your queries, or you can contact the Advice Zone.

-To get help with your mental health needs, such as anxiety and depression, check out the Mental Health & Counselling Service.
+To get help with your mental health needs, such as anxiety and depression, check out the Mental Wellbeing Service.

 The Students’ Union is there to support and help students in any kind of situation.
 Whether it be academic or wellbeing support, the Students’ Union can offer guidance and advice.
 The Students' Union fosters a friendly and approachable space for all students regardless of their background or beliefs.